-Class visits require a minimum of two week notice and are subject to availability.
-To schedule a class visit, please email Mabel Lopez at firstname.lastname@example.org
+Class visits require a minimum of two-week notice and are subject to availability.
+To schedule a class visit, please fill out our online request form.

 Does USC offer summer programs for high school students?

 Yes!
-We offer a 4-week summer programs for rising high school sophomores – seniors.
-To learn more about the specific programs being offered and how to apply, please click here.
+We offer a four-week summer programs for rising high school sophomores – seniors.
+Learn more about the specific programs being offered and how to apply.

 I am high school theatre teacher/director and would like to set up a visit to your school or have you visit our campus.
 What is available?